qizhe/cs6501-fall25/logistics.md

 Students are expected to read both assigned papers before each class.

 - Reading: Read both assigned papers and be prepared to discuss the problem, methodology, results, and takeaways.
 - Write-ups: Submit a short review covering both papers before class (each with less than 2 * 200 words).
-You may skip up to **five** reviews without penalty.
+You may skip up to **five** reviews without penalty; this includes absences, illnesses, and career development.
+In cases where students have special needs, please send an email to the instructor.
 - Format: No strict template.
 If helpful, use this outline:
   1. Problem: What problem is being solved?
   2. Motivation: Why is it interesting or important?